DV

 Strategy & risk

-QQQ tracks Nasdaq-100 Index with a growth approach, while VTI tracks CRSP US Total Market Index with a basket approach.
-Beta is 1.23 for QQQ and 1.0379 for VTI, indicating VTI is less volatile relative to the market.
+QQQ tracks Nasdaq-100 Index with a growth approach, while VTI tracks Morningstar US Total Market Index.
+Beta is 1.26 for QQQ and 1.0379 for VTI, making VTI the less volatile of the two by this measure.

 VTI beta1.0379